11 Easy Tips To Stay Healthy When Traveling

 8. Slow Your Travel Down

 When you’re in a new place, it’s tempting to want to see and do everything as quickly as possible.
-But if you’re always rushing around, you’re more likely to get sick or stressed out.
+But you’re more likely to get sick or stressed out if you’re always rushing around.

 Slow down, take the time to relax, and enjoy your surroundings.
 Explore at your own pace, and don’t be afraid to say no to activities that sound too taxing or overwhelming.